30 Minutes To Myself

 One thing that I realized made the experience even better was that during those thirty minutes, there was no place else I was supposed to be.
 No little errands that I had to run.
-No one I was late to pick up, or that I had to drop off anywhere.
+No one that I was late to pick up, or that I had to drop off anywhere.
 It was like heaven on earth, and I can tell you from the heart that I enjoyed every single minute of my thirty minutes "ice cream vacation."
 And I think every mother deserves one.

 Would you like to become a writer for Hub Pages?
 Click the link below to get started for free!

 HubPages is your online space to share your advice, reviews, useful tips, opinions and insights with hundreds of other authors.
 HubPages is completely free, and you can even earn online ad revenue!